-

 Data cleaning for marketing data

-As a marketing data hub built by marketers for marketers, we think data cleaning should be as easy and quick as possible.
+As a data hub built especially for marketers, we think the data cleansing process should be as easy and quick as possible.
 We prefer robust solutions that use point-and-click approaches rather than complex code.

 That’s why we built data cleaning functionality right into our hub model.
 That way, it’s one seamless process to collect, clean, transform, and share your data anywhere.